Skip to main content

 Training

-Complete Prosecution College E-Learning courses where directed to do so.
+Complete any training or e-learning courses where directed to do so.

 Wherever possible attend periodic training sessions organised by the CPS.